danmar/cppcheck/man/manual.md

 # Bug hunting

-In normal analysis Cppcheck is well suited for continuous integration etc. There are very few false positives.
-However in normal analysis, Cppcheck is no "silver bullet" it can't find every bug.

-Cppcheck also has a more noisy analysis that diagnoses every possible bug in a function.
-Some possible use cases where more noise could be tolerated;
+If you want to detect more bugs and can accept lots of false alarms then Cppcheck has analysis for that.

+Some possible use cases;
  * you are writing new code and want to ensure it is safe.
  * you are reviewing code and want to get hints about possible UB.
  * you need extra help troubleshooting a weird bug.
- * you tagged a release candidate and want to check if the code is safe.
+ * you want to check if a release candidate is safe.

+The intention is that this will be used primarily in the GUI.

+## Activate this analysis

+In the GUI goto the project dialog.

+In the `Analysis` tab there is a check box for `Bug hunting`.

+Possibly it's a good idea to have separate project files for bug hunting and normal analysis.

+## Cppcheck contracts

+To handle false alarms and improve the analysis you are encouraged to use contracts.

+You can use Cppcheck contracts both for C and C++ code.

 Example code:

-    void foo(int x)
+    int foo(int x)
     {
         return 100 / x;
     }

-In this function there could be a division by zero.

-With normal analysis Cppcheck does not diagnose this division by zero:

-    $ cppcheck test1.c

-Most (all?) other static analysis tools will also be silent unless they can prove there is division by zero.

-But in "bug hunting" analysis Cppcheck will diagnose it:
+A division by zero would not be impossible so Cppcheck will diagnose it:

-    $ cppcheck --bug-hunting test1.c
-    test1.c:3:20: error: There is division, cannot determine that there can't be a division by zero. [bughuntingDivByZero] return 100 / x;
+    [test1.cpp:3] (error) There is division, cannot determine that there can't be a division by zero. [bughuntingDivByZero]
-                   ^

-Even if `foo` is never actually called with argument `0`, Cppcheck will write this warning.
-It is by intention.

-If this analysis has lots of noise then you need to have some ways to handle the noise.
-You can:
- * Put annotations or contracts in the code
- * Use suppressions
- * In the future: Add configuration

-## Annotations or contracts

-You can use Cppcheck/SAL annotations.
-And you can use C++ contracts.

-No warning is diagnosed when you write this Cppcheck annotation:

-    void foo(int __cppcheck_low__(1) x)
-    {
-        return 100 / x;
-    }

-No warning is diagnosed when you write this C++ contract:

-    void foo(int x) [[ expects: x >= 1 ]]
-    {
-        return 100 / x;
-    }

-With a contract/annotation, function calls of `foo` will be checked:
+This Cppcheck contract will silence that warning:

+    function: foo(x)
-    void foo(int x) [[ expects: x >= 1 ]]
+    expects: x > 0

-    {
-        return 100 / x;
-    }
+That contract will improve the intra procedural analysis.
+Every time `foo` is called it will be checked that the contract is satisfied:

     void bar(int x)
     {
         foo(x);
     }

-Cppcheck output:
+Cppcheck will warn:

-    test1.cpp:8:13: error: There is function call, cannot determine that 1st argument value meets the attribute __cppcheck_low__(1) [bughuntingInvalidArgValue] foo(x);
-                ^
+    [test1.cpp:10] (error) Function 'foo' is called, can not determine that its contract 'x>0' is always met. [bughuntingFunctionCall]

+## Adding a contract in the GUI

+There are two ways:
+ * Open the "Contracts" tab at the bottom of the screen.
+Find the function in the listbox and double click on it.
+ * Right click on a warning and click on "Edit contract.." in the popup menu.
+This popup menu item is only available if the warning is not inconclusive.

+## Incomplete analysis

+The data flow analysis can analyze simple functions completely but complex functions are not analyzed completely (yet).
+The data flow analysis will be continously improved in the future but it will never be perfect.

+It is likely that you will get false alarms caused by incomplete data flow analysis.
+Unfortunately it is unlikely that such false alarms can be fixed by contracts.

+A bug hunting warning that is "inconclusive" was diagnosed when analysis was incomplete.